pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 sudo systemctl status ufw
 ```

-If you can still connect to your web GUI and open a ssh connection, re-enable the service and you should be good to go.
+If you can still connect to your web GUI and open a ssh connection, re-enable the service.

+**You are now good to go**.
+Happy file sharing!

 ## Troubleshooting